qatium/plugin-sample-typescript/README.md

 - Open your user menu clicking in your avatar, then open the developer mode settings and click the “Activate” toggle

 You should see your new plugin in the right side panel.

+## Running tests

+Tests are written using @qatium/sdk-testing-library.
+You can run the tests using `npm run test` command.
+A test example is in the `plugin/engine.test.ts` file.